-We are very happy to announce that Christ Church at Grove Farm will be moving to Phase 2 of our Planned Phased Church Reopening, starting June 21, 2020!
-Our pastoral staff, Parish Council, and the Reopening Task Force (RTF) have prayerfully considered all factors involved in this decision, including the state and county restrictions, church resources, CDC recommendations, and the feedback from the recent congregational survey.
-Our goal is to reconvene as soon as safely possible, yet still care for our church family, our neighbors, and our community.
+We are very happy to announce that Christ Church at Grove Farm has moved to Phase 3 of our Planned Phased Church Reopening, starting September 1, 2020!
+Our pastoral staff, Parish Council, and the Reopening Task Force (RTF) have prayerfully considered all factors involved in this decision and are carefully proceeding with opening to some groups.

 What happens once I arrive?

 Each group meeting in these rooms will have a facilitator who will assure that a sign-in sheet is completed including completion of temperature checks.
 All participants in the meeting are required to document their temperatures, wear a mask and observe proper social distance.